brianmadden/krawler/README.md

 Gradle
 ======
-Krawler is published through jitpack.io.
+Krawler is published through jitpack.io at: https://jitpack.io/#brianmadden/krawler/ .
 Add the following to your `build.gradle` to get use Krawler:

 ```groovy
  repositories {